henriknero/arduino_hacking/README.md

 * How does arduino know that flash should be reprogrammed?
 * How to burn bootloader using avrdude?
 * How to compile bootloader?
+  - There exists Makefiles which can be run to create .hex.
+This can be found in source-code.
+* How do I inspect the compiled bootloader?
+  - .HEX only contains the bare minimum, meaning it has stripped of all unnecessary stuff.
+Which is why its very small.
+  - When compiling using Arduino IDE you get a version that contains both the binary, the hex representation, the binary+bootloader, and the same in hex.
+By using the following command you can disassemble the .hex file.
+  - `avr-objdump -m avr:5 -D <hexfile>`
+  - The bootloader resides at 0x7e00- and the application code resides at 0x0000.

 ## Debugging atmega328